noerw/gitbook-plugin-localized-footer/README.md

 This gitbook plugin allows adding a custom footer to each page on the website output.
 Requires `gitbook >=2.6.7` (should also run on 2.5.x, not tested).

+The footer content is read from a markdown file in each (language) books' content directory (by default `FOOTER.md`), so translated content for multi-language is possible.

+Custom styles may be applied on the css selector `.localized-footer`.

 I wrote these ~40 lines, as other footer-plugins were removed or insufficient for my needs.
 Hoping footers will become functionality of the gitbook core.

-The footer content is read from a markdown file in each books' content directory (by default `FOOTER.md`), so translated content for multi-language is possible.

-Custom styles may be applied on the selector `#page-footer`.

 ## usage

-1. add the plugin to your `book.json`, and optionally configure it. example:
+1. add the plugin to your `book.json`, and optionally configure it. default values as example:

-    ```json
+    ```js
     {
-      "gitbook": "3.1.1",
+      "gitbook": "3.2.2",
-      "plugins": [ "localized-footer"],
+      "plugins": ["localized-footer"],
       "localized-footer": {
-        "filename": "../myCustomName.md" // optional, defaults to "FOOTER.md"
+        "hline": true,            // whether to include an horizontal line above the footer
-                                         // may also be a relative path to the book root
+        "filename": "./FOOTER.md" // may also be a relative path to the book root
       }
     }
     ```